npbridge/botkit-starter-rocketchat/README.md

 # botkit-starter-rocketchat

+## Our Contribution

+We are using a custom botkit-rocketchat-connect - https://github.com/npbridge/botkit-rocketchat-connector to have intent name and confidence score in the messages.

+## Original Documentation

 A starter kit for building a custom Rocket.Chat bot with Botkit Studio.

 This is a work in progress for the two communities to collaborate on to achieve the integration proposed in this issue on the main Rocket.Chat project: https://github.com/RocketChat/Rocket.Chat/issues/9937